 October 14th is International E-Waste Day, 2022.
 Leading experts, producer responsibility organizations and the WEEE (Waste Electrical and Electronic Equipment) Forum call on households, businesses and governments to get behind efforts to get more dead, obsolete and surplus plug-in or battery-operated products to facilities where they can be either repaired for reuse or recycled to recover valuable materials and reduce the need for new resources.

 While Earth Day highlights the broad spectrum of issues which affect our environment, E-Waste Day targets almost any household or business item with circuitry or electrical components with power or battery supply.
 The definition is very broad and is broken down into six categories.
 The categories have different lifetimes, waste quantities, economic values and potential environmental and health impacts.
 Consequently, collection and recycling processes differ, as do consumers’ attitudes and knowledge regarding their disposal and recycling.
-This year's theme, "Recycle it all, no matter how small" focuses on the collection of small devices together with their adapters, cords, cables and other miscellaneous parts.
+This year’s theme, “Recycle it all, no matter how small” focuses on the collection of small devices.
+This includes their adapters, cords, cables and other miscellaneous parts.

 E-waste Is the Fastest Growing Segment of the Global Waste Stream

 In 2020, the Global E-waste Monitor reported that an estimated 53.6 million metric tonnes (MT) of WEEE was generated in 2019.
 That represented a 21 percent jump in the five years since 2014.
 By 2030, e-waste is predicted to hit 74 MT.